 This statement was all over the media in 2010 as part of a campaign by Emmitt Smith, the American Association of Orthodontists, and the National Alliance of Youth Sports to raise awareness and increase the use of facial protection in youth sports.
 Now some states are mandating the use of sportsguards for all school teams.

-Dr. Judith Okun is the only dentist in all of Westchester with the equipment on site to fabricate custom mouthguards.
-She also can supply you with the less expensive over-the-counter version.
+Dr. Judith Okun can fabricate custom mouthguards on-site.
+She also can supply you with the less expensive over-the-counter version to wear over your braces.
 Don“t wait until your child has a dental or mouth injury from a ball or on-field collision; prevent the damage by providing your son or daughter with a mouthguard today!